Pulimasthan25/Image-Editor-HCL/README.md

 # Image-Editor-Code
-This is a project of Image Editor, where you can give an image link and edit it
+This is a project of Image Editor, where you can give an image link and edit it.